nishants123/Walmart_Sales_Analysis/README.md

 5.Time-Based Strategies:

-•Run flash sales during peak hours and implement "happy hour" promotions during low sales periods to drive traffic.
+• Run flash sales during peak hours and implement "happy hour" promotions during low sales periods to drive traffic.

+6.Focus on Increasing Quantity Sold:

+• Since Quantity has the strongest positive impact on Revenue, driving more sales volume through marketing, promotions, or bundling could lead to significant revenue growth.

+7.Collect Feedback:

+• Use surveys or feedback forms to understand customer preferences and address any concerns about underperforming products.
+Adjust marketing strategies based on this input.

 Used Technology:-